Let's hear from Mary, opens a new window, an early literacy librarian, about kindergarten prep when schools are closed.

-First of all, take a deep breath, and don’t worry about creating a lesson plan or schedule!
+First of all, take a deep breath, and don’t worry about creating a lesson plan!
 Young children learn best through play and positive relationships with those who love and care for them, so if you’re reading together, having conversations, playing together and taking time to get outside, you’re doing just fine!
 Allie at No Time for Flash Cards has this great post on how to get your child ready for Kindergarten and it includes many of the things you’re already doing., opens a new window

-If your child thrives on a school schedule and you’d like ideas for how to create one, here are some schedule ideas:
+If your child thrives on a schedule and you’d like ideas for how to create one, here are some schedule ideas:

 - PBS Kids helps you make a schedule, opens a new window